Hsiett/galaxy-pp/README.md

 # galaxy-pp #

-An active fork from Beier's original **galaxy++** back in 2012.
+An fork from Beier's original **galaxy++** back in 2012.
 I use it to publish my game project in Starcraft 2 Arcade.
 This project includes:

 * A compiler to compile galaxy++ to galaxy code.
 * An IDE to edit, compile and generate Arcade game map.